slovdahl/hashmap-test/README.md

 hashmap-test
 ============

-Benchmark of different initial capacities load factors and HashMap
+Benchmark of different initial capacities and load factors for HashMap